How Much Compensation For A Botox Injury or Negligence?

 - Paralysis of facial muscles

 - Facial disfigurement

 - Allergic reactions

-If you take a look on the Internet, you will often see Botox gone wrong pictures accompanied with a compensation calculator, informing you of how much money you could receive if you have experienced botched Botox.
+If you take a look on the Internet, you will often see Botox gone wrong pictures accompanied by a compensation calculator, informing you of how much money you could receive if you have experienced botched Botox.
 It is important to note that these compensation calculators only give you a rough estimate of the amount of money you could receive.
 It is impossible to give an accurate figure.
-This is because every case is different, and there are many different variables involved.
-With that in mind, in the table below you will be able to see the average payouts for a number of injuries that are common amongst those that have a Botox injury.
+This is because all Botox injury claims are different, and there are many different variables.
+With that in mind, in the table below, you will see the average payouts for several common injuries amongst those with a Botox injury.

 |Reason for compensation||Typical compensation amount||Comments|

 |Severe psychiatric damage||£51,460 to £108,620||In severe cases, the individual will have a very poor prognosis and they will have marked problems with regards to future vulnerability, coping with life and work, and relationships with family and friends.|

 |Moderately severe psychiatric damage||£17,900 to £51,460||The difference between severe and moderately psychiatric damage is that the prognosis will be more optimistic for this bracket.|